Meeting Rooms & Spaces

 Caffee Room is a 12-person conference room on the second floor overlooking the Cut.

-Class of 1987 is a conference room on the second floor equipped with a projection screen.
+Class of 1987 is a conference room on the second floor equipped with a projector and screen.

 Connan is a large multipurpose conference room on the first floor near Wean Commons.